nvanlaerebeke/rasp-netboot-in-memory-os/docs/06_rootfs.md

 ## Creating the Disk Image

-NOw that the new root file system has been created, an ext4 image needs to be created that will service as our file system.
+Now that the new root file system has been created, an ext4 image can be created that will service as our file system.

-Create the disk image:
+Create the disk image (500MB root file system):

 ```console
 dd if=/dev/zero of=~/rootfs.ext4 bs=10M count=50